 You use the Trace view to see a trace from the beginning to the end of a request.
-The Trace view shows you a flame graph of the full trace and below that, each span is shown in a hierarchy, allowing you to see the parent-child relationship of all the spans in the trace (spans with errors are shown in red).
+A flame graph shows the full trace with each span in a hierarchy, allowing you to see the parent-child relationship between spans, as well as the path the request took through the trace (spans with errors are shown in red).

-Clicking a span shows details in the right panels, based on the span’s metadata.
+Clicking a span shows details in the right panel, based on the span’s metadata.
 Traces can be bookmarked, shared, and reviewed by your team.
-Trace view
+Sample trace consists of several spans, and a sidebar shows options for exploring attributes, events, and workflow links.

 The data is retained for the length of your retention window.

-When viewing a trace from a notebook or dashboard, Cloud Observability displays all spans from the current retention window and builds the trace as the data comes in (that’s why you’ll often see Trace Assembling with a spinning icon as the data loads).
-Your view into the trace is compiled from real-time data, giving you an accurate view into a request.
-Traces built from historical data (such as Snapshots or links) load more quickly.
+When viewing a trace from a notebook or dashboard, Cloud Observability retrieves spans from the current retention window and builds the trace (that’s why you’ll often see Trace Assembling with a spinning icon as the data loads).
+Traces built from historical data (such as Streams or links) load more quickly.

 When traces contain over 4,000 spans the graph is partially loaded.
 Click the More button to load the child spans.
 Only the first 4,000 spans for the selected parent are loaded, which may mean there are unseen spans (the largest generation of parent-to-child spans is 4,000).